FelixOnline/v2/content/articles/2016-11-7-felix-meets--formation.md

 But what do Kai and Jonny think of the arrangement?

 “Let’s talk when they’re not around,” laughs Kai.
 “It’s good, we’re always working towards something.
 Will’s a drummer too, so I always get a second opinion.”
    Sash usually plays synths, but the band are one man down for this tour.
 This isn’t the only challenge facing a band new on the scene.

-“We had to carry our own gear \[at Glastonbury\] and the place is massive.
+“We had to carry our own gear [at Glastonbury] and the place is massive.
 It takes like 45 minutes to get across,” sighs Will.
-> > If people said Formation were a country\-funk band, we’d be like ‘not really’ “It takes 45 minutes without gear!”
+> > If people said Formation were a country-funk band, we’d be like ‘not really’ “It takes 45 minutes without gear!”
 Kai chimes in.
 “The whole place was flooded, it was like a river.”

 They didn’t let this dampen their spirits.